 In addition, you must think about your potential applicant pool.
 Millennials and digital natives are a growing part of the American workforce.
 Those who are currently enrolled in college may not remember life before computers.
 As a result, these new hires are dumbfounded by the idea of manually filling out paperwork.
 They see it as a waste of time — because it is.

 If you haven’t migrated to digital yet, you’re behind the times and subsequently, applicants may feel your company will stunt their career growth.
-They may wonder what other areas you’re lagging behind in.
+They may wonder in what other areas you are lagging.
 There’s no faster way to lose young talent than by showing them you don’t care about technology.

 Before investing in employee benefits administration software, check with your broker to see what their recommendations are.
 Your unique needs will determine what kind of software is best for your situation, but a good broker will be familiar with the leading platforms and can help you make an informed decision.
 Best of all, some brokers will actually offer such platforms with their standard service at no additional cost.